 We have recently completed a survey and research project on the 'The Field'.
-The full report can be downloaded from the shop here:
+The full report can be bought on CD from the shop here:

 You can view the Non-technical Executive Summary of the Penpol Report (survey and research project on the 'The Field') which offers a good introduction to both the Report and Penpol Site.
 There is further background information below.